wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/security-related-http-headers.md

 ## Introduction
+This document summarizes the **Security Related HTTP Headers** which should be considered by WSO2 engineers while engineering WSO2 products, as well as applications used within the organization.

 ### Mandatory Headers
 Below list consists of standard and non-standard security related HTTP headers, that must be enabled in order to enhance security aspects of web applications: